• Skip to primary navigation

 Cut garlic scapes stems.

-Place pieces in a food processor to chop.
-The texture of the scapes should be coarse, not too smooth and creamy.
+Place the pieces in the bowl of a food processor to chop.
+Chop until the texture of the scapes is coarse but not too smooth and creamy.

 Putting garlic scapes into a food processor.